Sunday, 26 December 2010

 yarn over hook and draw through 2 loops,

-same stitch, yarn over hook, pull up loop,
+yarn over hook and insert into same stitch, yarn over hook, pull up loop,

 yarn over hook and draw through 2 loops,